 AA Cosmetics only use raw materials/ ingredients that come from proven and reputable suppliers.
 All substances are certified and meet the strictest purity standards.
 Those intended for allergic skin are additionally cleaned of irritating and allergenic compounds.
 The production is carried out in accordance with the pharmaceutical standards of Good Manufacturing Practice (GMP) and with the use of world-class equipment and a professional sample archive.

 The AA Cosmetics team includes over 30 specialists in the field of chemistry, biotechnology, microbiology, pharmacy and cosmetology.

 How to Apply Makeup if you have Sensitive Skin?

-Accepting that your skin is fallible and changes all the time means that you are aware that you will need to change your makeup game and/ or skincare to meet the needs of your skin right?
+Accepting that your skin is fallible and changes all the time means that you are aware that you will need to change your makeup game and/or skincare routine to meet the needs of your skin right?
 Wearing a mask aggravates our skin and can lead to extra oil therefore causing oiliness and possibly acne.
-In the case of dry skin masks can cause an allergic reaction leading to a rash which is painful.
+In the case of dry skin, masks can cause an allergic reaction leading to a rash which is painful.